Why We Study Music

 Music is taught to all year groups on a weekly basis by a specialist member of staff.
 Music is delivered to cohorts either by class or by year group.
 It encompasses a range of activities, from group singing and instrumental work to listening, reflecting and composing.
 It often makes links with other aspects of children’s learning, such as historical and geographical themes.

 As a whole school, we have a choral worship/assembly slot once a week when children are taught a variety of traditional and modern songs which reflect our values as a school and aspects of religion/morality/personal attributes.
+We offer a range of extra-curricular clubs, such as choir, treble recorders, ukuleles and handbells.
+Occasionally, visiting musicians give workshops or performances.

 What Is Special About Music In Our School

-Our school has also developed a reputation for choral excellence at our local musical festivals: our Junior and Infant choirs perform annually at the North Lincolnshire (Brigg) and Scunthorpe festivals, often with much success.
+Our school has also developed a reputation for choral excellence at our local musical festivals: our Junior and Infant choirs perform regularly at the North Lincolnshire (Brigg) and Scunthorpe festivals, often with much success.
 This allows us to offer our children performance opportunities beyond school and to collaborate with other musicians in the area.

 In common with the school’s drive to build characteristics of resilience, empathy and independence, older children are encouraged to cascade skills to their peers and younger children, for instance in instrumental work.
 Increasingly, we are looking to develop a series of experiences in a range of instruments and musical styles and genres; this is especially important as a way of addressing fluidity of movement when children join or leave us part way through the school.